V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/platformio.md

 ![!VS Code Waiting](https://www.v1engineering.com/wp-content/uploads/2019/12/Still_installing.jpg){: width="400"}

-At the very bottom of the VS Code window you will see a purple bar and the installing icon and message, touch nothing while it works.
-When it is done it will pop up a restart button.
+At the very bottom of the VS Code window you will see a purple bar and the installing icon and message, *don't touch anything* while it works.
+When it is done it will pop up a "Reload Now" button.

 ![!VS Code restart](https://www.v1engineering.com/wp-content/uploads/2019/12/restart.jpg){: width="400"}